Cookies & Privacy.

 General and who we are

-1. This is the Obelisk Privacy and Cookies Policy (the “Privacy Policy”) for our corporate site hosted at https://obelisksupport.com/ and our blog site hosted at https://obelisksupport.com/thinking/ (collectively the “Sites”).
-We ask that you read this Privacy Policy carefully as it contains important information on who we are, how and why we collect, store, use and share personal information, your rights in relation to your personal information.
+This is the Obelisk Privacy and Cookies Policy (the “Privacy Policy“) for our corporate site hosted at https://obelisksupport.com/ (the “Site“).
+We ask that you read this Privacy Policy carefully as it contains important information on who we are, how and why we collect, store, use and share personal information and your rights in relation to your personal information.

-2. We may amend this Privacy Policy from time to time and any changes we may make in the future will be made through posting an updated version of the Privacy Policy on our Sites.
-Every time you wish to use the Sites, please check the Privacy Policy to ensure you understand the terms that apply at that time.
+We may amend this Privacy Policy from time to time and any changes we may make in the future will be made through posting an updated version of the Privacy Policy on our Site.
+Every time you wish to use the Site, please check the Privacy Policy to ensure you understand the terms that apply at that time.

-3. The Sites are operated by Obelisk Legal Support Solutions Limited, registered in the United Kingdom under company number 07312074, with the registered address at Suite 3.02, 44 Southampton Buildings, London, WC2A 1AP (“we”, “us” and “our”).
+The Site is operated by Obelisk Legal Support Solutions Limited, registered in the United Kingdom under company number 07312074, with the registered address at Suite 3.02, 44 Southampton Buildings, London, WC2A 1AP (“we”, “us” and “our”).
 For the purposes of the General Data Protection Regulation (“GDPR”) and the Data Protection Act 2018, we are the data controller.

 Our commitment to you